aphyr/partitions-post/README.markdown

 ### Mystery RabbitMQ partitions

-Sometimes, nobody knows why the system partitioned.
+Sometimes, nobody knows why a system partitions.
 This <a href="http://serverfault.com/questions/497308/rabbitmq-network-partition-error">RabbitMQ failure</a> seems like one of those cases: few retransmits, no large gaps between messages, and no clear loss of connectivity between nodes.
 Upping the